 B.) The Purpose Of Scripture:

 -The purpose of Scripture is to convict the conscience of sin, confront error, and preach righteousness.
-Notice the surrounding context of this epistle: 1.)
+Notice the surrounding context of this passage: 1.)
 The coming of false teaching (3:1-13), 2.)
-Paul was about experience martyrdom (4:6-7), and 3.)
+Paul was about to experience martyrdom (4:6-7), and 3.)
 This was the Apostle Paul's last epistle.
 Contextual evidence points us to one infallible rule of faith: Scripture.
 The context mentions no other inspired "rule of faith."

 C.) The Results Of Using Scripture:

 -Scripture "thoroughly" equips the man of God for "every good work," not most or just a few good works.
 It addresses everything that we need to know about living out a godly life.
 Scripture contains everything necessary for salvation.
 Scripture alone is therefore sufficient for the Christian church to use as the final court of authority in spiritual matters.

 - Listing The Four So-Called Major Dilemmas Of Using 2 Timothy 3:16-17 As A Biblical Defense Of Sola Scriptura (In The Words Of The Author):